|RFC-0141: CTF Process|

-The Fuchsia Compatibility Test Suite (CTS) is now running in our commit queue (CQ), ensuring that new platform code doesn't break backwards compatibility.
+The Compatibility Tests for Fuchsia (CTF) are now running in our commit queue (CQ), ensuring that new platform code doesn't break backwards compatibility.
 However, a test suite is only as good as the tests it contains, and ours contains few tests.
-This document outlines a CTS Program for the platform to get to full API and ABI coverage.
+This document outlines a CTF Program for the platform to get to full API and ABI coverage.

 In order for this system to provide value, we must have a robust, complete set of tests.
 Robust tests are repeatable: they allow the developer to identify the platform behavior they are testing easily and do not exhibit flakiness.
 A set of tests is complete if it exercises all of the documented behavior for that interface.